mehulagg/gitlab/doc/development/pry_debugging.md

 code.
 When the Ruby interpreter hits that code, execution stops, and you can type in commands to debug the state of the program

+When debugging code in another process like Puma or Sidekiq, you can use `binding.remote_pry`.
+You can then connect to this session by running `pry-remote` from your terminal.

 ## `byebug` vs `binding.pry`

 `byebug` has a very similar interface as `gdb`, but `byebug` does not